Table of Contents

-It’s no longer a problem to get high quality professional images for personal and commercial needs free of charge.
-We are not referring to copyleft form of licensing, it’s all about copywriting reform, i.e. a legal tool to build productive and transparent relationship of web knowledge and culture.
+It’s no longer a problem to get high-quality professional images for personal and commercial needs free of charge.
+We are not referring to the copyleft form of licensing, it’s all about copywriting reform, i.e. a legal tool to build a productive and transparent relationship of web knowledge and culture.
 In the era of free web content, sharing of own professional and unique images is a worthy gesture and contribution to the future.
-And it’s definitely a game changing.
+And it’s definitely game-changing.
 The watermarks are not in trend anymore.
-Moreover, they destroy composition of a photo!
+Moreover, they destroy the composition of a photo!

 And what still may not be entirely clear is exactly the matter of license.
 If you have a list titled “free stock photo licenses I must consider” containing royalty-free, right-managed, extended ones, you should cross all of them out if you need to get really free images.